TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/bug_report.md

 Please note, we only support the latest version of NewPipe and the master branch.
 Make sure you have that version installed.
 If you don't, upgrade & reproduce the problem before opening the issue.
 The release page (https://github.com/TeamNewPipe/NewPipe/releases/latest) is the go-to place to get this version.
 In order to check your app version, open the left drawer and click on "About".

-P.S.: Our [contribution guidelines](https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md) might be a nice document to read before you fill out the report :)
+P.S.: Our contribution guidelines might be a nice document to read before you fill out the report :) You can find it at https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md
 -->
 ### Version
 <!-- Which version are you using? -->